Babe Ruth

 After that season, Red Sox owner Harry Frazee sold Ruth to the Yankees amid controversy.
 The trade fueled Boston's subsequent 86-year championship drought and popularized the "Curse of the Bambino" superstition.
 In his 15 years with the Yankees, Ruth helped the team win seven American League (AL) pennants and four World Series championships.
 His big swing led to escalating home run totals that not only drew fans to the ballpark and boosted the sport's popularity but also helped usher in baseball's live-ball era, which evolved from a low-scoring game of strategy to a sport where the home run was a major factor.
 As part of the Yankees' vaunted "Murderers' Row" lineup of 1927, Ruth hit 60 home runs, which extended his own MLB single-season record by a single home run.
 Ruth's last season with the Yankees was 1934, and he retired after a short stint with the Boston Braves the following year.
-In his career, he led the American League (AL) in home runs 12 times.
+In his career, he led the AL in home runs 12 times.

 During Ruth's career, he was the target of intense press and public attention for his baseball exploits and off-field penchants for drinking and womanizing.
 After his retirement as a player, he was denied the opportunity to manage a major league club, most likely because of poor behavior during parts of his playing career.
 In his final years, Ruth made many public appearances, especially in support of American efforts in World War II.
 In 1946, he became ill with nasopharyngeal cancer and died from the disease two years later.
 Ruth remains a major figure in American culture.